KRS-envisageworld/SecureCredentials/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

+## What next?

+Well, this package will get new udpate which will support the encrytion/decryption of API key's or any string without any salt value.

 ## License

 This project is licensed under the MIT License.